muesli/huephp/README.md

 huephp
 ======

-PHP library to control the Phillips Hue lighting system.
+PHP library to control the Philips Hue lighting system.
 Started out as a fork of the unmaintained phpHue class (https://github.com/danray0424/phpHue) and ended up as a complete rewrite.

 Getting Started
 ---------------